 The request for periodic location provision is delivered to the LI-LCS client over the LI_X1 interface.

 The request for periodic location from the ADMF to the LI-LCS client may include a set of parameters defining the duration of reporting, report periodicity, etc. The description of the service response parameters is provided in clause 7.3.3.4.
-The periodic location result is delivered over LI_X2 to the MDF2 and propagated to the LEMF over LI_HI2.
+The periodic location result shall be delivered by the LI-LCS client as xIRI over LI_X2 to the MDF2.
+The MDF2 generates and delivers the IRI messages based on received xIRI to the LEMF over LI_H2.

 The periodicity of the LALS reports shall be controlled by the LI-LCS client.
 The LI-LCS client shall issue a series of Location Immediate Requests (LIR, see TS 23.271 [5]) at required time intervals.

-The LI-LCS client provides the acquired location reports to the MDF2 over LI_X2.

 *** End of Fourth Change ***

 *** Start of Fifth Change ***